watertap-org/watertap-renrtl/src/watertap_contrib/rENRTL/examples/flowsheets/mvc_with_refined_enrtl/how_to_setup_refined_enrtl copy.rst

-.. _how_to_setup_refined_enrtl:
+.. _how_to_setup_multielectrolytes_refined_enrtl:

-How to setup refined electrolyte NRTL
+How to setup multielectrolytes refined electrolyte NRTL
 =====================================

 The thermodynamic properties of a mixture depend on the interactions between the species of the mixture.
-The refined electrolyte non-random two-liquid (r-eNRTL) method expresses the excess Gibbs free energy of the electrolyte solution as a function of long-range electrostatic contributions that account for ion-ion interactions and short-range interactions that account for local, ion-ion, ion-molecule, and molecule-molecule interactions.
+The multielectrolytes refined electrolyte non-random two-liquid (r-eNRTL) method expresses the excess Gibbs free energy of the multielectrolyte solution as a function of long-range electrostatic contributions that account for ion-ion interactions and short-range interactions that account for local, ion-ion, ion-molecule, and molecule-molecule interactions.
 The long-range interactions are modeled using a thermodynamically consistent extension of the Debye-Huckel (DH) equation, while the short-range interactions of hydrated ions with each other and with solvent molecules are described using the NRTL model.

 Hydration is included in the NRTL effective mole fractions to account for the changes in composition of the local neighborhoods.
 The effect of ions on the structure and mobility of water molecules is modeled by allowing hydration numbers to receive positive or negative values that depend on the number of free water molecules around the center specie.

-The r-eNRTL method supports solutions with a single solvent and single electrolyte and an example on how to use it is given in :ref:`_how_to_use_refined_enrtl_in_mvc`.
+The multielectrolyte r-eNRTL method supports solutions with a single solvent and two electrolytes with a common cation or anion and an example on how to use it is given in :ref:`_how_to_use_multielectrolytes_refined_enrtl_in_mvc`.
 In this method, the electrolyte is dissociated in the solvent as shown in the equation below:

 .. math:: \rm AB \rightarrow \rm A^{+} + \rm B^{-}